Bleskocvok/logwrap/README.md

 2. Install

-    The resulting executable can be moved to a directory listen in `PATH`.
+    The resulting executable can be moved to a directory listed in `PATH`.
     Which can be for instance `~/bin`.

     ```